A version of this story was originally published on June 11, 2020. It has been updated.

 While there are multiple ways LGBTQ families can grow, including adoption and gestational carriers, as a midwife I specialize in helping LGBTQ families grow through pregnancy.
-I primarily work with women, gender-nonconforming or transgender people who are either single or partnered with somebody whose body doesn't produce sperm.
+I primarily work with women, gender-nonconforming or transgender people who are either single or partnered with someone whose body doesn’t produce sperm.

 While there are some extra hurdles to overcome in building your queer family through pregnancy, it is a journey well worth taking.

 Here is a step-by-step, actionable guide for LGBTQ families interested in building a family through conception.

 If you are single or your partner’s body doesn’t produce sperm, the first step in making a baby is choosing a donor.
 There are two paths for obtaining donor sperm: from someone you know, or from a sperm bank.

 A known donor is somebody in your community—a friend, your partner’s family member or an acquaintance—whose viewpoints about being a sperm donor align with what you want for your family.
 Many people value the ability to meet their donor in person, getting a sense of who they are before embarking on creating a child.
 However, there are some legal factors to consider when choosing a known donor—more on that below.
 You’ll also want to make sure you’re knowledgeable about your donor’s health habits, medical history and overall well-being.
 Here’s a helpful list of questions to ask a potential known donor.

 Related: How do I find the right sperm donor?

 An unknown, or anonymous donor is someone you can find through a sperm bank.
 Sperm banks offer a wide array of donors you can search for by various criteria.
 Some people prefer the relative anonymity—and legal simplicity—of getting sperm from a bank.

 Step 2: Get your legal stuff in order

 Once you choose your donor, it is important to get your paperwork in order before beginning your inseminations.